maxzheng/great-life-guide/README.md

 2. **Let go of everything** to reduce burden and make space for happiness.
 Negativity will rot the core of your body and mind and affect everything you do, so let it go.
 External things (e.g. work projects, family issues) will prevent you from being fully happy, so let them go.
 Relax, breath, and then just let them all go.
 You will feel lighter and ready to be happy.
+It doesn't mean that you don't care or ignore everything, but simply not letting them affect you negatively to enable you to make changes wisely and move forward.
 If it's hard to let go or you feel sad without knowing why, then go back to previous step or move onto next.

-3. **Enjoy the present** for transient joy.
-Too often we get stuck thinking about the past or the future, and forget about the present, which is when happiness can be created.
+3. **Enjoy the present** for more joy.
+Too often we get stuck thinking about the past or the future, and forget about the present, which is when life happens and happiness can be created.
 Don't think about what you don't have or could have, but appreciate and enjoy what you do have.
 Whatever you do, simply be present and enjoy it.

 4. **Nurture your drives with positivity** for lasting happiness.
 Identify the things that drive you, express them freely, and then encourage positively (e.g. praise, be thankful and loving, celebrate) and explicitly as